7 Skills to Stop Being SO F*cking Awkward

 Because confidence isn’t magic—it’s a damn skill set.

-This is a 7-week tactical series to obliterate the habits that make you freeze, ramble, or feel like an outsider in every room you walk into.
+This isn’t your average self-help fluff.
+This is a 7-week tactical series designed to obliterate habits that make you freeze, ramble, or feel like an outsider in every room you enter.

 ✔ Tired of overthinking every social interaction